-Since Japan’s successful bid to host the 2020 Summer Olympics, travel to Japan ramped up in huge numbers until the outbreak of Covid-19 brought the global travel industry to a halt.
+Ever since Japan’s successful bid to host the 2020 Summer Olympics, travel to Japan ramped up in huge numbers until the outbreak of Covid-19 brought the global travel industry to a halt.

 If you’re traveling for the sports and the spectacle, then you’ll probably enjoy the Olympics no matter where they’re held, and Japan is no exception.

-But if your main priority is to experience Japan itself, we think you’ll have a much more pleasant experience traveling at virtually any other time.
+But if you’re eager to experience authentic Japanese culture, we think you’ll have a much more pleasant experience traveling at virtually any other time.